Mattrfish/COMP3010-SecOps-and-Incident-Management/Notes/Notes.md

 * finding the txt file - could use a *txt wildcard to search specifcally for txt files, however there could be many txt files on there.
 Also need to find that it was uploaded rather than downloaded which i assume is a POST request?
 Turns out to be a PUT which i will use alongside the txt wildcard.
 (Turns out i can use it wtih method= instead of a wildcard)
 * The uploaded txt file could indicate a gray hat scanning for vulnerabilities to report or it could just be someone who stumbled across it and thought they should let them know its open.
 Couldve been a lot more serious.

+### Question 8
+* What does FQDN stand for?
+Fully Qualified Domain Name  - hostname + domain name
+* Ive got the OS outlier (hostname) but how do i found the domain name as it doesnt appear under the hostname? some reasearhc and searching through logs found that it should be under "computername="
+*